nsrau/azure-docs.it-it/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parametri

 ### <a name="-verbose"></a>-Verbose
-**Parametro comune.** Usare questa opzione è attivata per i log dettagliati di output.
+**Parametro comune.** Usare questa opzione per visualizzare i log dettagliati.

 ## <a name="output"></a>Output